thespielplatz/PHP-NodeJS-Executor/README.md

 echo "Result: " . $executor->result . "<br>";
 ```

-#### Exceptions
+## Exceptions
-The class can fire two exceptions if ...
+The class can trigger two exceptions:

-- there is no node js found.
-The command "node --version" is executed and the result code checked.
+- Node.js is not found (checks the result of `node --version`).
-- the js file is not found
+- The specified JavaScript file is not found.